-“Lawyers consistently rate in the top two occupations with the highest prevalence of mental health problems,” the Law Society of South Australia says
+"Lawyers consistently rate in the top two occupations with the highest prevalence of mental health problems," says Law Society

 Mental health issues are common in the high-stakes, competitive industry that is the legal profession.
 The Law Council of South Australia found that a career in law is consistently among the two occupations that have the highest prevalence of mental health issues, with the heavy workloads and competitiveness of the industry being the two main factors exacerbating such issues amongst legal professionals.